Benomads973/.github/profile/README.md

 ## Introduction

 **Benomads** enables you to create, customize, and deploy web and mobile applications effortlessly.
-Whether you're a business aiming to launch white-label solutions, a user wanting no-code deployment, or a partner looking to expand your reach by adding your sites, we’ve got you covered.
+Whether you're a business aiming to launch boiterplate solutions, a user wanting no-code deployment, or a partner looking to expand your reach by adding your sites, we’ve got you covered.

-- **B2B Users**: Generate and deploy unlimited white-label applications.
+- **B2B Users**: Generate and deploy unlimited boiterplate applications.
 - **B2C Users**: Deploy applications instantly from our library of templates.
-- **Partners**: Add new white-label applications to the Benomads platform.
+- **Partners**: Add new boiterplate applications to the Benomads platform.

 ---

 ## B2B Features

-As a B2B user, you have the ability to generate unlimited white-label instances.
+As a B2B user, you have the ability to generate unlimited boiterplate instances.
 This allows you to deploy customizable applications for your clients while letting Benomads handle the infrastructure and technical complexities.

 ### Steps for B2B Deployment

-1. **Request an Instance**: Contact [Benomads](https://benomads.fr) to request the creation of a white-label instance.
+1. **Request an Instance**: Contact [Benomads](https://benomads.fr) to request the creation of a boiterplate instance.
 2. **API Integration**: Customize your instance using our APIs to suit your clients’ needs.
 3. **Branding & Scaling**: Use Benomads’ tools to apply custom branding and manage multiple deployments seamlessly.